SudoWaster/Nucifera-Chat/README.md

 To override this config, place your log4j2.xml in the classpath (eg. `lib/classes` folder).

+See [`doc/Logging.md`](https://github.com/SudoWaster/Nucifera-Chat/blob/master/doc/Logging.md) for more info.

 #### Default config
 Default Nucifera server config is located in `NuciferaWeb/resources/nucifera.xml` file.

 See [`doc/NuciferaConfig.md`](https://github.com/SudoWaster/Nucifera-Chat/blob/master/doc/NuciferaConfig.md) for more info.

 # License
 It is licensed under GNU General Public License v.3 as of 29 June 2007.
 See the `LICENSE` file for more.